-The event kick-started with lighting of lamp and welcome introduction of dignitaries present on and off the dais.
-Dr. Anubhuti Dwivedi, Associate Dean-Asian Business School welcomed the dignitaries with her welcome address and also set the theme of the Seminar with a brief introduction to the topic.
-This was followed by the inaugural address by Dr. Sandeep Marwah, President-Asian Education Group.
+The event kick-started with the lighting of the lamp and welcome introduction of dignitaries present on and off the dais.
+Dr Anubhuti Dwivedi, Associate Dean-Asian Business School welcomed the dignitaries with her welcome address and also set the theme of the Seminar with a brief introduction to the topic.
+This was followed by the inaugural address by Dr Sandeep Marwah, President-Asian Education Group.

-In his inaugural address, Dr. Marwah quoted Father of the Nation, Mahatma Gandhi and stressed upon the need for students to “Be the change that one wishes to see in the world.”
+In his inaugural address, Dr Marwah quoted Father of the Nation, Mahatma Gandhi and stressed the need for students to “Be the change that one wishes to see in the world.”

 The august gathering then dispersed for lunch.